Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Planning Framework

 Subsequently, adding the constraint $\dot x_0^2(\mathfrak{s})+\dot y_0^2(\mathfrak{s})\ge\delta_+$, where $\delta_+>0$ is a constant, and using the technique mentioned in the previous paragraph related to the continuity of the robot's state, we can rewrite Eq.(\ref{eq:df_begin})$\sim$Eq.(\ref{eq:df_end}) as follows:

-Same as in the work\cite{uneven}, quintic piecewise polynomials with four times continuously differentiable at the segmented points are used to represent the trajectories of the robot.
+Same as in the works\cite{uneven,hzctits} to consider human comfort by minimizing integration of jerk\cite{minjerk}, based on the optimality conditions proved by Wang et al.\cite{minco} for the multi-stage control effort minimization problem, we choose quintic piecewise polynomials with four times continuously differentiable at the segmented points as the representation for trajectories of the robot.
 Introducing $\mathfrak{s}(t)$, each piece of trajectory is denoted as: